architecture

 This is essentially:

-- A mobile sampling system
+- A mobile tick control system

-- A data collection pipeline
+- A session data logging pipeline

 - A robotics platform you can iterate on